g-sreshtha/Tasklist/README.md

 # Tasklist
-A notion inspired task list to started getting me into full stack development
+A notion inspired task list that started getting me into full stack development